ChefPancake/2023_go_fish/docs/progress.md

       - freeze all fish: swimming, reeling, and flying
     - [ ] alternate two critical frames N times
   - [ ] when caught fish goes flying, switch to catch frame
+- [x] reset level when last fish lands on stack and nothing is knocked out

 ---